JustMarvell/Souls-Like-Ish/README.md

 - Combo chain is currently linear (3 hits, no branching); no directional/charged variants yet
 - Input buffering covers Attack/Dodge/Parry only — Jump/Interact/LockOn remain direct event-driven calls
 - Open-world streaming, inventory, save/load, and multiplayer world-visiting remain out of scope for the current vertical slice

-## Development Conventions

-- Comments kept minimal — only where logic isn't self-explanatory
-- Code organized by category into dedicated folders with matching namespaces
-- Code changes delivered as targeted snippets with file/line references, not full-file rewrites, unless a full rewrite is requested
-- Unity-editor-serialized assets (`.inputactions`, Animator Controllers, ScriptableObject instances, prefabs, `.meta` files) are configured by hand in-editor following step-by-step instructions, not authored as raw files — only `.cs` and other plain-text files are written directly